- Clinical science

 - CO2 is mainly carried in three forms in the body:

-- RBCs carry carbonic anhydrase, which converts HCO3- and H+ to H2O and CO2 in the following formula: HCO3− + H+ ⇄ H2CO3 ⇄ H2O + CO2
+- RBCs carry carbonic anhydrase, which converts HCO3- and H+ to H2O and CO2 in the following steps: HCO3− + H+ ⇄ H2CO3 ⇄ H2O + CO2

-- Ultimately, excess H+ during acidic states can be eliminated by being converted to CO2, which can be exhaled.
+- Ultimately, excess H+ during acidic states is eliminated through conversion to CO2, which can be exhaled.

-During basic states, the reversal can occur so that CO2 is converted to HCO3− + H+.
+During basic states, the bicarbonate bugger system can reverse so that CO2 is converted to HCO3− + H+.

 - Chloride shift: Excess intracellular HCO3− produced this way is released into the plasma in exchange for Cl-.

-- This phenomenon makes HCO3- the most important buffer in the body and accounts for 50% of the blood buffer capacity.
+- This phenomenon makes HCO3- the most important buffer in the body.
+HCO3- accounts for 50% of the blood buffer capacity.

 - For more details on the buffering mechanisms of the body, see in .